morphingcoffee/spacex-android/README.md

 ### v4 vs v5 API endpoints

 I was considering to use the same version for all of the endpoints, but switched to the available `v5` for launches, since the data is not coupled to the company info `v4` endpoint.

+### Testing

+Make sure you run instrumented tests with the device unlocked, otherwise you may face the following
+error: ```java.lang.IllegalStateException: Can not perform this action after onSaveInstanceState```.